-Belief that people can bring about change, Respect for people & human rights should enjoy all the rights included in the treaty?
+Belief that people can bring about change, Respect for people & human rights pared to the actual CRC?
+Do you think the CRC makes it clear that no matter their nationality status, children should enjoy all the rights included in the treaty?
 If the CRC protects the rights of all children, why are stateless children unable to enjoy their rights?